 C.4 Proposer Finalist Presentations (Optional)

 Proposers that submit responsive proposals, and receive the highest technical scores, will be designated as Finalists.
 Finalists will be required to make presentations to the evaluation committee.
 The presentations will be scheduled after the Technical Proposal review process is completed.
-The Solicitation Coordinator will notify all Proposers of the Finalists chosen and shall coordinate with each Finalist to schedule the date and time of presentation.
+The RFP Coordinator will notify all Proposers of the Finalists chosen and shall coordinate with each Finalist to schedule the date and time of presentation.
 If a Proposer is not chosen as a Finalist, its Cost Proposal shall remain sealed and unopened.

 For remote presentations, Finalists are responsible for providing webinar link and conference call number.